 Imagine being able to take your house and park it in some of the most inspiring and beautiful parts of England and Wales.
 This is what life on a boat holiday is like.

-On a boat you never get bored of looking out the window and seeing the same thing, because you can change the view from your window every day.
+On a boat you'll never get bored of looking out of the window, because you can change your view every day.

 With over 2,000 miles of our canals and rivers for you to cruise, the sheer choice of holiday routes can seem daunting at first, but it's really just a case of deciding what you want to get out of your holiday.

 First choose a location, either a place that you've previously fallen in love with or an area that you've always wanted to explore.
-Then, it's pretty much plain-sailing from there.
-Deciding what you want to do all day will also help to narrow down your options.
+Your chosen hire boat company can explain the routes available within the area.

-During the summer months you can expect to cruise on your canal boat for anywhere between four and seven hours a day.
+During the summer months you can expect to cruise for anywhere between four and seven hours a day.

-The price of a canal holiday can vary widely and is dependant upon a number of factors, such as how many people are going, the length of the break you are taking, and the time of year you are going.
+The price of a canal holiday can vary widely and depends on a number of factors, including how many people are in your group, what time of year you're going, the length of your break and the quality of boat you choose.